ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## The general structure of an ss3sim simulation

 An ss3sim simulation requires three types of input:
-(1) a base SS3 model describing of the underlying truth, or operating model (OM) in fisheries simulation testing terminology;
+(1) a base SS3 model describing the underlying truth, or operating model (OM) in fisheries simulation terminology;
 (2) a base SS3 model to assess that truth, also known as the estimation model or method (EM);
 and (3) a set of plain-text files (case files)